 UPCOMING LOCAL AAUW EVENTS:

-Saturday, February 25
+Saturday, February 25, 11 am

 The Concord and Clayton branches present their annual AAUW Fund Luncheon at 11 am at the Concord United Methodist Church, 1645 West St., Concord.

 Featured speaker will be Absiola Kusimo, who is currently working on her M.S. in Mechanical Engineering at Stanford University.
 Her research focuses on the incorporation of care, future ethics, and voice into the design of sustainable sanitation products and services.
 The daughter of Nigerian immigrants, she hopes to improve design practices for people interested in international sustainable development.

 There will be a Start Smart workshop for college students held at the Diablo Valley College, Pleasant Hill campus.
 See the IBC Program page for more information.

 Saturday, March 11 — AAUW CA Leadership Training, 9:30 am-3 pm